-The matter centers on the Malaysian state of Sabah and a colonial agreement dating back to 1878.
-Historically, the Sulu Sultanate was present in the Philippines and a small area of territory in Sabah.
+The matter centres on the Malaysian state of Sabah and a colonial agreement dating back to 1878.

-In 1936, the Sultan of Sulu, Jamalul Kiram II, died and the payment was ceased as the rightful and legal heir to the Sultan could not be determined.
-In 1939, the High Court of the State of North Borneo (Chief Justice Macaskie) identified the heirs of the Sultan of Sulu were entitled to receive payment under the 1878 Agreement (“Macaskie Judgment 1939”).
+In 1936, Sultan Jamalul Kiram II died and the payment was ceased as the rightful and legal heir to the Sultan could not be determined.
+In 1939, the High Court of the State of North Borneo (Chief Justice Macaskie) declared that the heirs of the Sultan of Sulu were entitled to receive payment under the 1878 Agreement (“Macaskie Judgment 1939”).

-- Malaysia must pay the Sulu claimants damages reflective of the value of the supposed territories and renegotiate the 1878 agreement for future revenues from the territory.
+- Malaysia had to pay the Sulu Claimants damages reflective of the value of the supposed territories and had to renegotiate the 1878 Agreement for future revenues from the territory.

 Matters have been ongoing since then.